swcarpentry/DEPRECATED-boot-camps/python/best_practice/ipython.md

 ### Pasting

-Unfortunately pasting depends on your operating system and ssh program:
+Unfortunately pasting depends on your operating system and ssh program.
+In general, for multi-line pasting, you should either use the `%autocall` feature or the `%cpaste` feature of iPython.

 #### Windows

+##### Git Bash

+When in the iPython interpreter, the easiest way to paste is with the right mouse button over the window, choosing "Paste".

 ##### Putty
 Click with the right mouse button over the window.

-##### Bitvise SSH
-Click with the right mouse button over the window and then "Paste".

 #### Mac OSX
 Press <kbd>⌘</kbd>+<kbd>V</kbd>.